Martin Scorsese, real-life suicide and a phallic weapon for the ages. Welcome to the fascinating world of The Slumber

-The film may seem like something of a contradiction in terms of content and tone, but Jones, Corman and the now-defunct New World Pictures knew just what was needed to make the movie a hit, regardless of the moral naysayers.
+The Slumber Party Massacre may seem like something of a contradiction in terms of content and tone, but Jones, Corman and the now-defunct New World Pictures knew just what was needed to make the movie a hit, regardless of the moral naysayers.
 The violence, the nudity, the flagrant exploitation, it’s all part and parcel, whether your aim is to produce a straight-up slasher flick or one which leans more towards the self-reflexive.
 “That’s what Roger Corman, the producer wanted, and that’s how it’s done, you give the studio what they want,” Jones would explain.
 “Nobody complains that Scorsese, Jonathan Demme, and Ron Howard made exploitation pictures, but when a woman tries, she gets called a hypocrite and a turncoat.
 That’s B.S.”

 The Slumber Party Massacre also harbours a degree of real-life sadness all these years later.
 When I first laid eyes on protagonist Robin Stille I was totally blown away.
 As well as being unusually beautiful, she possessed the natural grace and aesthetic purity of the most memorable scream queens.
 If I’d been a casting agent in 80s Hollywood, my eyes would have lit up.
 In reality, Stille was something of a wild child, and no environment is crueller to such a temperament than the movie business, be that the temptations of fame and fortune or the trappings of a notoriously fickle industry that has been known to promote both ageism and beauty discrimination.
 In reality, no one knows exactly what led to Stille’s suicide at the tragic age of just 34, though a well-publicised drinking problem coupled with a lack of work almost certainly contributed.